-- It ignores swathes of candidates who may have the desired skills but do not have degrees, resulting in more time spent searching for candidates who meet archaic degree requirements.
+It ignores swathes of candidates who may have the desired skills but do not have degrees, resulting in more time spent searching for candidates who meet archaic degree requirements.

-- Hiring an unqualified candidate based on their degree can waste employers’ time finding, hiring, and training a replacement.
+Hiring an unqualified candidate based on their degree can waste employers’ time finding, hiring, and training a replacement.

+While degrees may contribute to candidate skills, they do not actually prove a candidate has those skills or can learn them.
 In fact, half of all workers in the U.S. are learning on the job or on their own to develop skills and transition to higher-paying work without ever having received a degree.

 Resumes and cover letters aren’t all they’re cracked up to be.
 While they can be helpful tools for candidates to organize their work experience and educational background, they don’t measure a candidate’s hard or soft skills, and they waste companies’ time.

+We're not the only one who thinks resumes are a waste of time.
 According to a study by Glassdoor, 58% of 13,000 surveyed professionals said that cover letters are unnecessary.